1z-z1/Bridge-Pi/README.md

          psk="networkpassword"
       }
       ```
+    - Now we can save and quit out of the file by pressing Ctrl+X then pressing Y and then Enter.
 ---
 13. Now that we have completed the inital set up we are going to install some packages to get this bridge going.
     - `sudo apt-get install dnsmasq`